-The easiest way of opening the Action centre is to use the shortcut Windows key + A. Alternatively you can move to the notification centre button in the notification area, and press it.
-You can also close the Action centre by pressing Windows key + A. The Action centre contains the following controls:
+The easiest way of opening the Action centre is to use the shortcut Windows key + A. Alternatively you can move to the action centre button in the notification area, and press it.
+You can close the Action centre by pressing Esc or Windows key + A. The Action centre contains the following controls:

 If a notification is informing you that something needs doing, or something new is available, then if you press Enter or Space, you'll be taken to the appropriate app or part of Windows.

 At the right hand side of each notification in the list, there are one or two buttons, which you can move to by tabbing: